DON’T PANIC: Radiator Heating vs. Forced Air

 Radiator vs Forced Air: What Fits Your Home & Lifestyle?

 If you prefer consistent, quiet heat and better air quality, radiator heating is a strong option.
-It’s common in older Toronto homes and works especially well in cozy, enclosed floor plans.
+It is common in older Toronto homes and works especially well in homes with enclosed, smaller floor plans typical of pre-war construction.
+If you are someone who runs hot, does not mind window units or mini-splits for cooling, and loves the character of an older home, radiators are nothing to fear.

-Forced air might be the better fit if you want fast, even heating across larger spaces, or if you already have ductwork in place.
-It also makes it easier to add cooling or install a heat pump.
+Forced air is probably the better fit if you want fast, even heating across larger or more open spaces, if you already have ductwork in place, or if you want the option to add central air conditioning without a major separate investment.
+It also makes transitioning to a heat pump relatively straightforward since the duct infrastructure is already there.

-When deciding, consider your energy source.
-Gas furnaces are generally more affordable to operate in Toronto.
-Electric furnaces cost less to install but typically have higher running costs.
-Heat pumps sit in the middle—more expensive to install than a furnace, but cheaper to run over time, especially in a dual-fuel setup.
+When thinking about running costs, gas furnaces are generally the most affordable to operate in Toronto where natural gas is widely available.
+Electric furnaces cost less to install but tend to have higher monthly bills.
+Heat pumps are more expensive to install than a furnace but cheaper to run over time, and in a hybrid setup paired with a gas furnace, they offer strong performance even on the coldest days while keeping energy costs in check.

 Ready to start your home-buying journey?
 Book a buyer’s consultation with us and learn how to get the process started.